18F/unit-testing-node/_pages/components/slack-client.md

 [`WritableStream` interface](https://nodejs.org/api/stream.html#stream_class_stream_writable),
 itself derived from
 [`EventEmitter`](https://nodejs.org/api/events.html#events_class_events_eventemitter).
-Here we're setting a timeout (in milliseconds) defined by our `Config` instance.
-Then we set up an error handler in case the request never reaches the server, or the response never arrives prior to `client.timeout`.
+Here you're setting a timeout (in milliseconds) defined by the `Config` instance.
+Then you set up an error handler in case the request never reaches the server, or the response never arrives prior to `client.timeout`.
 Notice that this handler creates an `Error` object and passes it as an argument to the `Promise` function's `reject`callback.
-Finally, we send the request with `req.end()`.
+Finally, you send the request with `req.end()`.

 ## Delegating to `handleResponse`

 All that's left now is to implement the `handleResponse` delegate.
-Let's start by adding this to our module:
+Start by adding this to the module:

 ```js
 function handleResponse(method, res, resolve, reject) {